-- 933 5) As with properties, the values of an enumeration shall collectively receive an independent set of sequence numbers ranging from zero to N 1, where N is the number of enumeration values.

-935 Sequence numbers for enumeration values not belonging to the same enumeration are not related in any way. - 6) For the initial version of a Redfish schema, sequence numbers for enumeration values shall be assigned according to a strict alphabetical ordering of the enumeration values from the schema. - 7) In order to preserve backwards compatibility with earlier versions of schemas, for subsequent revisions of Redfish schemas, the sequence numbers for enumeration values added in that revision shall be assigned sequence numbers N to N + A 1, where N is the number of sequence numbers assigned in the previous revision and A is the number of enumeration values added in the present revision.
-The new sequence numbers shall be assigned according to a strict alphabetical ordering of their value strings from the schema. - 8) In the event that an enumeration value is deleted from a schema, its sequence number shall not be reused; the sequence number for the deleted enumeration value shall forever remain allocated to that enumeration value.

-After the sequence numbers for properties and enumeration values are assigned, they shall be collected together with other information from the Redfish and OEMs schema to build a dictionary in the format detailed in clause 7.2.3.2.
+988 989 beginning with the next one available.)
+The new sequence numbers shall be assigned according to a strict alphabetical ordering of their names from the schema.
+990 991 4) In the event that a property is deleted from a schema, its sequence number shall not be reused; the sequence number for the deleted property shall forever remain allocated to that property.
+992 993 994 995 5) As with properties, the values of an enumeration shall collectively receive an independent set of sequence numbers ranging from zero to N - 1, where N is the number of enumeration values.
+Sequence numbers for enumeration values not belonging to the same enumeration are not related in any way.
+996 997 6) For the initial version of a Redfish schema, sequence numbers for enumeration values shall be assigned according to a strict alphabetical ordering of the enumeration values from the schema.
+998 999 1000 1001 1002 1003 7) In order to preserve backward compatibility with earlier versions of schemas, for subsequent revisions of Redfish schemas, the sequence numbers for enumeration values added in that revision shall be assigned sequence numbers N to N + A - 1, where N is the number of sequence numbers assigned in the previous revision and A is the number of enumeration values added in the present revision.
+The new sequence numbers shall be assigned according to a strict alphabetical ordering of their value strings from the schema.
+1004 1005 1006 8) In the event that an enumeration value is deleted from a schema, its sequence number shall not be reused; the sequence number for the deleted enumeration value shall forever remain allocated to that enumeration value.
+1007 1008 1009 1010 1011 After the sequence numbers for properties and enumeration values are assigned, they shall be collected together with other information from the Redfish and OEMs schema to build a dictionary in the format detailed in clause 7.2.3.2.
 For every Redfish Resource PDR the RDE Device offers, it shall maintain a dictionary that it can send to the MC on demand in response to a GetSchemaDictionary command (clause 11.2).

-NOTE Rules 2 and 3 above imply that schema child properties may not be in strict alphabetical order.
+1012 1013 1014 1015 1016 1017 NOTE Rules 2 and 3 above imply that schema child properties may not be in strict alphabetical order.
 For example, suppose a property node in a schema started with child fields "red", "orange", and "yellow" in version 1.0.
 Because this is the initial version, the fields would be alphabetized: "orange" would get sequence number 0; "red", 1; and "yellow" would get 2.
 If version 1.1 of the schema were to add "blue" and "green", they would be assigned sequence numbers 3 and 4 respectively (because that is the alphabetical ordering of the new properties).
 The initial three properties retain their original sequence numbers.

-For all custom dictionaries, including all truncated dictionaries, the sequence numbers listed for standard Redfish schema properties supported by the RDE Device shall match the sequence numbers for those same properties from the standard dictionary.
+1018 1019 1020 1021 For all custom dictionaries, including all truncated dictionaries, the sequence numbers listed for standard Redfish schema properties supported by the RDE Device shall match the sequence numbers for those same properties from the standard dictionary.
 This allows MCs to potentially merge related dictionaries from RDE Devices that share a common class.

-Sequence numbers for array elements shall be assigned to match the zero-based index of the array element.

-NOTE The ordering rules provided in this clause apply to dictionaries only.
+1022 1023 Sequence numbers for array elements shall be assigned to match the zero-based index of the array element.
+1024 1025 NOTE The ordering rules provided in this clause apply to dictionaries only.
 In particular, data encoded in either JSON or BEJ format is by definition unordered.

-7.2.3.2 Dictionary binary format
+1026 7.2.3.2 Dictionary binary format 1027 The binary format of dictionaries shall be as follows.
+All integer fields are stored little endian: